D. K. Jayaraman: Early life and background

 DK Jayaraman (left) in concert vocally accompanying his sister, DK Pattammal; circa early 1940s.

-Born on 22 July 1928, to Damal Krishnaswamy Dikshitar and Rajammal in Kanchipuram, popularly and affectionately known as DKJ, was the brother of the music queen D.K.
+Born on 22 July 1928, to Damal Krishnaswamy Dikshitar and Rajammal in Kanchipuram, popularly known as DKJ, was the brother of the music queen D.K.
 Pattammal.
-DKJ inherited his perfect diction, interest and aptitude for Tamil songs from his father who was proficient in Tamil literature.
+DKJ inherited his diction and his interest and aptitude for Tamil songs from his father, who was proficient in Tamil literature.

 DKJ’s first formal guru was his own sister Sangeetha Kalanidhi D.K.
-Pattammal to whom, he declares, he owes everything.
-But having a keen mind, he absorbed a lot by just listening to Vidwans like Ambi Dikshitar, N.S.
+Pattammal.
+He listened to Vidwans like Ambi Dikshitar, N.S.
 Krishnaswamy Iyengar (disciple of Kanchipuram Naina Pillai), Koteeswara Iyer, Flute Venkatarama Iyer, T. L. Venkatarama Iyer and Papanasam Sivan, when they came home to coach Pattammal.
-DKJ was perpetually thirsty for knowledge.
-He once pestered DKP to write down the words of Balagopala kriti for him.
-Where other children cherished their wooden toys or rocking horses, DKJ’s prized possession was that bit of paper containing the great piece.
+DKJ once pestered DKP to write down the words of Balagopala kriti for him.
 He mastered the kriti overnight and rendered it perfectly the next day to an astonished but appreciative DKP.
-Small wonder then, that DKP fostered her younger brother‘s musical talent right from a tender age.

 Some of his popular disciples include Smt Rama Ravi (Ramaa Ravi), Vijay Siva, R. K. Shriramkumar, Balaji Shankar, Dr. S.Sunder, Asha Ramesh, T G Badrinarayanan, Sharada Mani, and his daughter Sukanya Jayaraman.

 His son J. Vaidhyanathan is an eminent Mridangam player.